 One little point of critique concerns the timing.
 Maybe this is a southern thing, but our three-hour tour lasted for over four hours.
 I feel like they may have wanted to cram too many stops into the, as we were urged to move on several times.
 George didn't seem to mind guiding us for longer, but I have to say that after three hours I was ready to do some exploring on my own.

-One other thing is that I felt the tour was more about aperitivos and desserts than the whole range of Cretan food.
+One other thing is that I felt the tour was more about aperitivos and desserts than the whole range of Cretan cuisine.
 I think it would have been nice if we had had one sit-down small meal.
 That didn't have to take long and it didn't have to be a real meal, but just one small plate of something that would have been a typical Greek lunch or dinner dish.

 What I liked best?
 Definitely the Mountain Tea and pastries at the Kronos bistro!